Is Golang the New Java for Developing Enterprise Applications?

 Both Golang and Java are easy to use for developers who are accustomed to C and C++ languages.
 However, Go doesn’t contain a very large feature set, which makes it a bit simpler and more similar to C.

-Fewer versions means less outdated code
+Fewer versions mean less outdated code

-Another advantage of Golang vs. Java is that it’s a newer language and developers who are dealing with several different versions of Java are constantly having to make updates to outdated code.
+Another advantage of Golang vs. Java is that it’s a newer language and developers who are dealing with several different versions of Java are constantly having to make updates to the outdated code.

 Automatic memory management = increased speed

 Golang provides automatic memory management or “garbage collection” which is considered to be one of the key features of Go.
 Garbage collection helps save application development time while simplifying file structure.

 Go applications can maintain thousands of goroutines concurrently.
 A goroutine is similar to a thread in Java, but it requires a lot less memory.

 Golang is easier to learn

 Golang was designed to be easy for programmers to learn in a short period of time.
 It focuses on efficiency instead of elaborate coding mechanisms and features.

 These are just a few of the reasons developers are turning to Golang instead of Java for their current enterprise projects.